What do art and design students say about teaching staff?

 What should institutions do next?

 • Prioritise assessment clarity.
-Publish annotated exemplars, tighten rubric language, and set a visible feedback turnaround with mid‑project checkpoints so students can action advice.
+Publish annotated exemplars, tighten rubric language, and set a visible feedback turnaround with mid-project checkpoints so students can act on advice before final submission.

 • Stabilise operational rhythm.
 Use one authoritative channel for course communications, summarise changes weekly, and name owners for timetabling and module-level updates.

-• Monitor equity and consistency.
+• Monitor consistency.
 Track sentiment by cohort and module, review outliers monthly, and close the loop with students on what changed.

 How Student Voice Analytics helps you

-• Continuous visibility of Teaching Staff comments and sentiment over time, with drill‑downs from provider to school and cohort in this discipline.
+• Track Teaching Staff comment volume and sentiment over time, from institution to school, programme, and cohort in history of art, architecture and design.

 Request a walkthrough